AEsir777/personal-website/README.md

 - [ ] fix skills section grid
 - [ ] update my project
 - [ ] migrate the project to MongoDB
-- [ ] test the sroll function for project title
+- [ X ] test the sroll function for project title
+- [ ] fix the scroll function for the project title
 - [ X ] fix the large screen project title unresponsivenness

 # personal-website